pysat/pysat/docs/tutorial_verbosity.rst

 .. code:: python

-   from pysat import logger, logging logger.set_level(logging.INFO)
+import logging
+import pysat
+logger.set_level(logging.INFO)

 The logging level will be applied to all instruments loaded by pysat.